Caroline Bithell

 • PhD: University of Wales

-• Certificate in Teaching in Higher Education (Wales)
+• Certificate in Teaching in Higher Education: University of Wales

 Memberships of committees and professional bodies

-• Member of the British Forum for Ethnomusicology (BFE), Society for Ethnomusicology (SEM), International Council for Traditional Music (ICTM), Royal Anthropological Institute (RAI), Natural Voice Network (NVN)
+• Member of the British Forum for Ethnomusicology (BFE), Society for Ethnomusicology (SEM), International Council for Traditions of Music and Dance (ICTMD), Royal Anthropological Institute (RAI) and Natural Voice Network (NVN)

 • Member of the advisory board for Cantos Cautivos